 Executive Director, California Solar Energy Industries Association

-Bernadette Del Chiaro became part of CALSEIA in 2013 after working as the Director of Clean Energy and Global Warming Programs at Environment California.
-While in this role, Del Chiaro took the lead on the Million Solar Roofs campaign, which created the nation’s most significant solar power investment in history.
+Lastly there is Bernadette Del Chiaro.
+Bernadette became part of CALSEIA in 2013 after working as the Director of Clean Energy and Global Warming Programs at Environment California.
+While in this role, Del Chiaro took the lead on the Million Solar Roofs campaign.
+In fact, this campaign created the nation’s most significant solar power investment in history.
 Furthermore, this has had a lasting impact on the solar industry.